 The Biggest Delusion Around Project Management in Cyber Security

-A few years ago, data was considered the most significant asset.
-But with GDPR fines of €20 million or 4% of worldwide turnover for unreported or poorly managed data breaches, data can quickly become the biggest liability within a business.
-Project management has a much broader scope than many realise, but cyber security should be at the heart of every new project, with data security always at the top of mind.
+A few years ago, data was considered the most significant asset for a business.
+But with GDPR fines of €20 million or 4% of worldwide turnover for unreported or poorly managed data breaches, data can also become a businesses biggest liability.
+Project management has a much broader scope than many realise, but cyber security should be at the heart of every new project, with data security always being considered as a top priority.

 Whether you have a background in cyber security and want to break into project management or if you are already a project manager wanting to improve your cyber security knowledge, there are a wealth of opportunities waiting for you.